maryamariyan/LoggingGenerator/README.md

 * `PascalCaseArguments` : YES/NO

     This will convert argument names to pascal case (from `hostName` to `HostName`) within the generated code such that when the ILogger enumerates the state, the argumenta will be in pascal case, which can make the logs nicer to consume.
-This defaults to NO.
+This defaults to YES.

 * `EmitDefaultMessage` : YES/NO